TeamBirdbrain/Birdview/README.md

 # Birdview
-A plotting program, meant to be used with Birdsense
+A plotting program written in C++ with Qt, meant to be used with the Birdsense app.

+## Requirements
+* A C++14 compatible compiler
+* Qt 5